HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 For heart beating,

 - When you have a very low process load, another words, when you have a low bound on the bandwidth that can be used, the detection time can be very high.
-- If it is constant a load, that is your constraint, the detection time could be as high as order N, Ot hoe other hand, when process load is constant, then heartbeating is O(N)
+- If it is constant a load, that is your constraint, the detection time could be as high as order N, On the other hand, when process load is constant, then heartbeating is O(N)

 SWIM